FARGO, ND – Scott Gartner’s career has gone from zero to 60 in no time flat, thanks to his knack for efficiency.

-Gartner was busy from the get-go, and when he and others eventually returned to the office when it was safe, things didn’t slow down.
-He greeted colleagues in person near the specialty coffee machine and orientation space that overlooks beautiful downtown Fargo, ND.
+Gartner was busy from the get-go, and when he and others eventually returned to the office once it was safe, things didn’t slow down.
+He greeted colleagues in person near the specialty coffee machine and orientation space that overlooks beautiful downtown Fargo.
 He continued to sit in on exciting team huddles to digest departments’ strategies.
 He scheduled one-on-ones with multiple executives.

 From day one, Gartner made a point to exchange ideas with everyone – and it paid off.

 “I love how everyone at Gate City Bank is treated as an equal,” he says.
 “And if you want to grow professionally, the bank offers great mentorship and leadership opportunities.
 That’s also part of what sold me on working here.”

 It quickly became apparent that Gartner wields a talent for streamlining complex processes.
 He’s become instrumental in identifying an objective, assembling the perfect mix of team members to tackle it and making sure everyone remains focused and engaged, all while sticking to set budgets and tight deadlines.
 It’s his job to identify the who, what and when, providing constant support until a goal is met.

 On a typical day, Gartner is on the move.
 His jam happens to be a jam-packed schedule.